-Brandt has written in his new photo book ‘Across the Ravaged Land’ ” No one knows for certain exactly how [these animals ] die, but it appears that the extreme reflective nature of the lake’s surface confuses them, causing them to crash into the lake, ”
+Brandt has crafted in his brand-new photo reserve ‘Across the Ravaged Land’ ” No-one knows for certain exactly how [these animals ] die, nevertheless it appears that the extreme reflective nature of the lake’s surface confuses them, causing them to crash in to the pond, ”

-He also says ” The water has an extremely high soda and salt content, so high that it would strip the ink off my Kodak film boxes within a few seconds.
-The soda and salt cause the creatures to calcify, perfectly preserved, as they dry.”
+He also says ” The water has a really high soda pop and salt content, excessive that it would strip the ink off my Kodak film bins within a few seconds.
+The soda and sodium cause the creatures to calcify, properly conserved, as they dry.

-” The notion of portraits of dead animals in the place where they once lived, placed in positions as if alive again in death, was just too compelling to ignore,” Brandt said of his decision to photograph the animals.
-“I took these creatures as I found them on the shoreline, and then placed them in ‘living’ positions, bringing them back to ‘life’, as it were.
-Re-animated, alive again in death.”
+” The notion of portraits of deceased pets or animals in the place where they once lived, placed in positions as if survive again in death, was just also compelling to ignore, inches Brandt explained of his decision to photo the animals.
+“I got these kinds of animals seeing that I found all of them on the coastline, and then positioned them in ‘living’ positions, bringing these people back to ‘life’, as it were.
+Re-animated, with their life again in death.

 The comfort of Lake Natron – and its flamingo population – are nervous by a recommended hydroelectric power plant on the Ewaso Ngiro Lake, the main lake feeding the lake.
 Seeing that obscured when the pond is (it wasn’t also uncovered by simply Europeans right up until 1954), you will discover no maintenance in place to get the lake or the threatened flamingo human population.